When travelling Australia, many people tend to drive the circumference of the continent. ‘The Big Lap’ it’s called. Yes, it’s an actual term here.

-We’ve been based in Sydney for the last four years and truth be known, we won’t be sad to leave.
-Sydney is great to visit, don’t get me wrong and we explored the places we have wanted to here.
-It’s a great place to visit but we haven’t enjoyed living here.
-I think we’re realizing that we are more ‘country’ minded.
+We’d been based in Sydney for four years and truth be known, we won’t be sad to leave.
+Sydney is great to visit, don’t get me wrong and we explored the places we wanted to, while living there.
+It’s a great place to visit but we didn’t enjoy living there.
+I think we’ve realized, through travelling, that we are more ‘country’ minded.

-Our intent is to travel slowly, immersing ourselves in the places we explore.
+Our travel intent is, always, to travel slowly.
+Immerse ourselves in the places we explore.
 If a place looks interesting, we’ll stop and spend as much time as we can there.
 Housesitting helps us do that.

-And yet, our initial itinerary certainly won’t seem like we’re travelling slowly.
+And yet, our initial itinerary of travelling full time certainly didn’t seem like we were travelling slowly.

-We have some events happening in the beginning months of our travels that we’re planning around: Our ten-year wedding anniversary trip to the Cairns area, including the Great Barrier Reef; promises to our daughter that we will stay ‘within shouting distance’ for a little while as she continues to settle at Uni; and then to be present for her 18th birthday in Canberra.Here was our plan:
+We had some events happen int the beginning months of our travels that we’re planning around: Our ten-year wedding anniversary trip to the Cairns area, including the Great Barrier Reef; promises to our daughter that we will stay ‘within shouting distance’ for a little while, while she continues to settle at Uni; and then to be present for her 18th birthday in Canberra.Here was our plan:

 A weekend in Canberra.
 Time to see our girl before we headed off (and took those ‘oh, but I really wish I’d brought that with me’ items to her, as homesickness kicked in.)
 We’ve learned a lot about Canberra from our recent visits, which you can read about here.

 One week of beach camping on the Eurobodalla and Sapphire Coasts (N.S.W South Coast down to the Victorian border) – you can read about that amazing adventure here.